highsidelabs/laravel-spapi/README.md

 Simplify connecting to the Selling Partner API with Laravel.
 Uses [jlevers/selling-partner-api](https://github.com/jlevers/selling-partner-api) under the hood.

+> [!INFO]
+> There is a lot of boilerplate involved in building a Selling Partner API application: setting up credential management, OAuth, infrastructure for handling feeds and reports, and more.
+I built an [SP API Laravel starter kit](https://tools.highsidelabs.co/starter-kit) that comes with all that functionality baked in, so you can focus on writing business logic.
+The starter kit uses this package, along with `jlevers/selling-partner-api`, to make developing SP API applications easier.
+Read the full documentation [here](https://docs.highsidelabs.co/sp-api-starter-kit).

 ### Related packages

 * [`jlevers/selling-partner-api`](https://github.com/jlevers/selling-partner-api): A PHP library for Amazon's [Selling Partner API](https://developer-docs.amazon.com/sp-api/docs). `highsidelabs/laravel-spapi` is a Laravel wrapper around `jlevers/selling-partner-api`.